Norsk Folkeminnelag: The Folklore Society's current and future work

-NFL volatile workspaces - the intangible immaterial culture - has put its main focus on book publications.
-This has been and is still the backbone of the activities, but NFL also operates other types of cultural dissemination.
-The Society is actively participating in projects through the guidance of those who are willing to collect folk tradition, and also consultation authors with scripts.
-NFL has on several occasions been involved in exhibitions and cultural arrangements, and cooperate extensively with other cultural organizations, and do lectures, seminars on their own.
+NFL volatile workspaces - the intangible immaterial culture - have put their main focus on book publications.
+This has been and is still the backbone of the activities, but the NFL also operates other types of cultural dissemination.
+The Society is actively participating in projects through the guidance of those who are willing to collect folk traditions, and also consultation authors with scripts.
+NFL has on several occasions been involved in exhibitions and cultural arrangements, and cooperates extensively with other cultural organizations, and does lectures, seminars on their own.
 NFL is also a member of the Norwegian Cultural Heritage Association.